tanayrastogi/FaceDetection/README.md

-# faceDetection
+# FaceDetection
-OpenCV module to detect faces in an image using Caffe trained model.
+OpenCV module to detect faces in an image using **Caffe** trained model.
 It uses the cv.dnn module to load the trained models.
 The result is a list of faces on the image with confidence and bounding box.